jraska/livedata-testing/README.md

 ## Philosophy

 This library is created in a belief that to effective and valuable test should be fast to write and model real code usage.
-As by Architecture components spec Activity should communicate with its ViewModel only through subscribing to LiveData.
+As by Architecture components spec Activity should communicate with its ViewModel only through observing LiveData.
-TestObserver in this case simulates teh activity and by testing LiveData, we can test our whole logic except the View where the responsibility belongs to Activity.
+TestObserver in this case simulates the Activity and by testing LiveData, we could test our whole logic except the View where the responsibility belongs to Activity.
 Key ideas:
+* Test pretends to be an Activity
-* No Mocking or Robolectric
+* No Android framework mocking or Robolectric - just standard fast JUnit tests
-* Fluent API
+* Fluent API inspired by RxJava TestObserver
-* Easy to write tests
+* Easy to write fast executing tests - possibly TDD